-Your mental health matters.
-Here at La Jolla Psychology Center, we are dedicated to assist in helping women experiencing mental health conditions before, during, and after pregnancy.
-Infertility can affect many aspects of your life including your relationships with others, perspective on life, and feelings about yourself.
-Support from family and friends is vital during this time, and counseling can provide further assistance if negative thoughts and feelings persist.
-Our clinicians work in unison with your healthcare provider in order to best understand your situation and work towards a solution.
-Our offices provide dedicated and experienced counseling for those struggling with fertility issues and are happy to provide additional resources and support to our clients.
+Your mental health holds significance.
+Here at La Jolla Psychology Center, we are committed to aiding women who are facing mental health conditions before, during, and after pregnancy.
+Infertility can impact various aspects of your life, including your relationships with others, your perspective on life, and your self-perception.
+Support from family and friends is crucial during this period, and counseling can offer further assistance if negative thoughts and emotions persist.
+Our clinicians collaborate closely with your healthcare provider to comprehensively understand your situation and work towards a resolution.
+Our offices deliver dedicated and experienced counseling for individuals grappling with fertility issues, and we are delighted to provide extra resources and support to our clients.

 It is often that immigration laws require a psychological assessment or expert testimony by a mental health to move forth with immigration proceedings and place this burden of proof on the applicant or their beneficiary.
 Additionally, there are a number of reasons why a psychological evaluation can be helpful, even if required.
 As these reports are very specific it is essential to work with a professional well-versed in immigration services and at La Jolla Psychology Center you have come to the right place.
 Our offices specialize in a number of immigration proceedings and collaborate with immigration attorneys to best serve the client.
 Furthermore, to insure you feel safe and comfortable during the evaluation process we are able to provide an assessment in English and in Spanish.
 Evaluations consist of one-on-one interviews and psychological tools and tests to assess your current symptoms.
 These results are then interpreted, drafted, and sent confidentially to your or to the attorney handling your case.
 For further questions, please contact us directly and inquire about our immigration services.